solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 #### Passkeys

 Passkeys are an emerging solution for key custody across mobile and desktop devices.
-In short, passkeys use public key cryptography to securely store secrets for apps and websites.
-They are a generalized solution to store secrets like account passwords, but can be used for web3 purposes (ie: storing keypairs).
+Passkeys use public key cryptography to securely store secrets for apps and websites.
+A public key is stored on the server, while the private key is securely stored on the device.
+They are a generalized solution to store secrets like account passwords, but can be used in a roundabout manner for web3 purposes (ie: storing keypairs).
 For iOS, Apple provides a system level API for developers to integrate passkeys into an app.

 The advantages of passkeys:

 1. Users do not need to remember a _password_ to access their secrets.
 Instead they use biometrics like FaceID or fingerprint scanning to unlock their secrets, which is arguably both more convenient and secure for users.
 2. Phishing resistant.
 Passkeys are intrinsically linked with the app or website they were created for, so people can never be tricked into using their passkey to sign in to a fraudulent app or website.

+Passkeys are a relatively new and developing technology, so there are some challenges that affect usage on each platform:

+1. Currently, passkey support is not consistent across platforms.
+In general, the web, specifically Safari, has the best passkey support.
+Android has a more limited API, and not all browsers support the same features/API.
+Although, it's reasonable to expect that passkey API and support grow more standardized, aligned, and stable.

+2. Passkeys do not support ed25519 signing/key storage directly.
+Instead, the ed25519 keypair itself is encrypted with another scheme, then placed into the passkey.
+This means when the passkey is retrieved for signing, the ed25519 keypair is exposed to the dApp.

 For a more detailed understanding of how passkeys actually store and manage a secret on a device, read the official [Apple docs](https://developer.apple.com/documentation/authenticationservices/public-private_key_authentication/supporting_passkeys/) and [Android docs](https://developers.google.com/identity/passkeys).